udecode/plate/.changeset/spicy-carrots-run.md

 "@udecode/slate-plugins-md-serializer": minor
 ---

-allow override of firstNodeType for deserializers
+allow override of fragment root for deserializers